odojoachim/Coursera_Capstone/README.md

-# Predicting of severity of car accidents using last decade data from British Transport Police.
+Predicting of severity of car accidents using last decade data from British Transport Police.
-This repository is for the final capstone project in the IBM Data Science specialisation on Coursera